In just over 3 weeks Code Week EU 2019 blasts off for another out of this world week of coding!

 I spoke to Danny Young the Managing Director of Just2easy about the importance of learning to code and children developing digital skills.

 “Being digitally literate is becoming increasingly important for the future of our children and Just2easy have 2 offerings to help in that regard, j2code is a set of differentiated coding engines designed for ages 3 to 13, we made sure that there was no need to have software to install and everything is accessed via your USO login.
 We also designed j2data which offers a different take on digital literacy, focusing on the data aspects, in particular, sorting, filtering and searching data”

 J2code offers a range of coding languages to enable to explore coding, each coding language offers three detailed lesson plans, each designed as a starting point for a series of lessons.
 Children new to coding, whether at year 1 or year 2, will need to work through the basics, starting with lesson 1.
 Year 2 children should be able to move through the first two lessons much more quickly.

-At the end of each lesson plan there are suggestions for further activities.
+At the end of each lesson plan, there are suggestions for further activities.
 It will help the children’s learning experience if they are given plenty of time for consolidation and adaption of skills learnt before moving on to the next lesson plan.
-J2Code is designed to be open ended rather than prescriptive in order to encourage children’s creativity and problem-solving skills.
+J2Code is designed to be open-ended rather than prescriptive to encourage children’s creativity and problem-solving skills.

 To help both teachers and students Just 2 Easy tool suite have included a glossary for the various computational terminology used, there is also a link to this in each lesson plan.